-We begin the theoretical discussion with a motivating example.
-Consider the case of a greenfield site, where the life of the mine lease is 2 years, construction will take half a year, $S_t$ , the ore price follows geometric Brownian motion (GBM) and the per unit costs are K to construct, $C{ab}$ to abandon and $C{op}$ is the operating cost rate.
+Realistic models that try to account for a number of risk factors can be mathematically complex, and in situations where many future outcomes are possible, many layers of analysis may be required.
+As a motivating example, consider the case of a greenfield mining site, where the life of the mine lease is 2 years, construction will take half a year, the ore price, $S_t$ , follows geometric Brownian motion (GBM) and the per unit costs are K to construct and $C{ab}$ to abandon, and $C{op}$ is the operating cost rate.
 For a given set of parameters, the scenarios are depicted in Figure 1 in a binomial tree.
-The $S_t$ process of the first panel is used to determine the operating cash-flow, calculated as $CF_t = S_t - C{op}$ .
+The $S_t$ process of the first panel is used to determine the operating cash-flow, calculated as $CF_t = S_t - C{ov}$ .
 For this case, we assume that abandonment can occur at year 2 only, with cost $C{ab}$ .
 The real option can be valued in a recursive manner and the different scenarios are presented in Figure 2.
 Since it takes half a year for construction, the latest we would construct the mine is at year 1.
 In this case, only the cash-flows associated with the last period are of value and these are discounted twice to year 1 (relevant probabilities and discounting factor were used) to determine the expected value.
 At year 1, there are 3 possible values for $S_t$ and thus three possible valuations for the cash-flows.
 Clearly, we would only invest if the total expected value of the cash-flows minus the investment cost, K, is greater than 0.
 As shown, only one of the three scenarios has a positive value, the others are set to 0.
 We continue to discount these expected values to reach a valuation of \$1.0 at year 0.
 Similar valuations are done for the case of building at years 0.5 and 0.
-Based on the analysis, we see that it is best to wait one period (half year) before constructing and the overall project value is determined to be \$2.9.
+Based on the analysis, we see that it is best to wait one period (half year) before constructing and then choosing to construct only if the price $S{t=0.5} = \$10.7$ is realized.
+The overall project value at t=0 is determined to be \$2.9.
 Note that even for this very simple problem, a separate binomial tree was required at each decision making time point.
 If we allowed for early abandonment, many more trees would be required.
 If we added a second stochastic factor, we would have another spatial dimension.
 Clearly, to value a complex real option the model's complexity increases substantially.
-This complexity leads us to the overall objective of developing a practical simulation based real options methodology that can model realistic decisionmaking scenarios encountered in industry.
-Our specific emphasis in this work will be to explore theoretical / numerical aspects associated with the simulation methodology as they pertain to 1) a Bermudan put option, 2) a Bermudan-like option with variable strike price K and 3) a build / abandon real option example.
+This complexity leads us to the overall objective of developing a practical simulation based real options methodology that can model realistic decision-making scenarios encountered in industry.